misskacie/plotsy-3d/README.md

 ## Future Plans (contributors welcome):
 - [ ] Nicer way to draw vectors
 - [ ] Better way to handle render order
+- [ ] Function to generate 2D plots for XZ XY YZ projections of any 3d render
 - [ ] User Manual
 - [ ] Make the code and api nicer